vcerny01/website2/content/notes/Persian Wars.md

         - Athenians and Persians (under their king [[Darius]]) meet north of Athens
         - Surprising decisive Greek victory
             - Mostly because of the hoplite tactics and much more effective and heavy armor
+{{< img src="https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FVitecek%2F5TLs3rpIea.webp?alt=media&token=042f08d3-c86d-4fc1-9e8e-8cd111878327" caption="Battle of Marathon" >}}
         - Athenian general in charge, [[Miltiades]], puts the best troops off to the side, where they can attack Persian flanks
-{{< img src="https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FVitecek%2F5TLs3rpIea.webp?alt=media&token=042f08d3-c86d-4fc1-9e8e-8cd111878327" caption="Battle of Marathon" >}}
             - It worked great and Herodotus tells us the final causulties were 192 Greeks over 6,000 Persians
         - There's the story of the famous runner Pheidippides, who ran from Athens to Sparta to deliver the news
         - Miltiades dedicated a helmet after this battle at the temple of Zeus in Olympia
-{{< img src="https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FVitecek%2F7iWyzmdVzH.png?alt=media&token=e6db4764-c1a0-4590-8bdc-082291fde09e" caption="Miltiades' helmet" >}}
     - Greeks have mitigated the Persian threat for a while
 ---
 - [[Xerxes]] (Darius' son) decides to finish what his father has begun